For Consumer App Terms and Conditions, please click here.

 7.3) Suspension of Service.
 ALICE reserves the right, in its reasonable discretion, to suspend or terminate access to the SaaS Services by Customer if ALICE reasonably believes that Customer’s use of the SaaS Services may violate or infringe any law or third party rights or which otherwise exposes or potentially exposes ALICE to civil or criminal liability, or otherwise threatens the SaaS Services, or data therein provided that such right will not obligate ALICE to monitor or exert editorial control over Customer’s use of the SaaS Service.
 ALICE and Customer will cooperate to expeditiously determine the solution to the issue causing ALICE’ suspension of SaaS Service.
 In order for ALICE to exercise its rights pursuant to this Section 7.3, ALICE must deliver to Customer written notice promptly after the allegedly violating representation or use is brought first to its attention and Customer must be given a reasonable period in which to remedy the alleged violation.
 Once the violation is remedied, ALICE will restore access to the SaaS Service.

 8.1) Fees; Payment Terms.
-Customer will pay to ALICE the Professional Fees and the first quarter’s Solutions Fees as of the Effective Date and thereafter will pay to ALICE the fees set forth in the Order Form within 30 days from date of receipt of invoice.
+Customer will pay to ALICE the applicable fees set forth in the Order Form within 30 days from date of receipt of invoice.
 Past due balances are subject to interest equal to the lower of 1 ½% per month or the maximum rate allowed by law.
 ALICE may, at its discretion, engage third parties to assist in the collection of past due accounts.
 Customer will be liable to ALICE for all reasonable costs of third party collection activity, including attorneys’ fees, resulting from Customer’s past due account.
 In addition, ALICE may restrict or remove access to the Solutions until such invoices are paid in full if Customer has not paid invoices within 60 days.